 As for sound quality, the bass is thunderous without sounding artificial.
 Sure, the bass is enhanced but it doesn’t register as forced.
 The sub-bass is fantastic while the treble is defined.
 The midrange sounded smooth yet robust.
 These headphones are best for those who intend to use it for extended play!

 The Momentum 2.0 isn’t much of an upgrade over the original.
 Yes, the cups are larger and it’s more portable but the music quality and features remained the same.
-Also, because the Momentum is wireless, it is quite prone to sound interference.
-Some users say the headphones are prone to connectivity issues.
-Thankfully, we did not come across the same issues during testing.

 Worth every penny!
 (Lol, though thanks to an insurance payout for my last pair of headphones I didn’t pay as much).
 These headphones are the best Wireless Headphones I’ve ever used, and when plugged in they are getting up there with the best headphones I’ve used period.